-DHA or docosahexaenoic acid aids the body in developing the fetus' brain and eyes.
+DHA or docosahexaen or docosahexaenoic acid aids the body in developing the fetus' brain and eyes.
 The mother's body produces this, but it needs to be helped through food (fish) and supplements.
 The body may not manufacture enough of this substance to make a difference, this is why it is vital to eat foods with it or take the supplements.

 ALA or alpha-linolenic acid is not produced by the body but is needed.
 The best way to get this nutrient is through food like fish, nuts, and soybeans.
 However, it is not always possible to eat fish, and food allergies and intolerances to nuts and soybeans prevent some from being able to gain this nutrient through diet.
 Thankfully, this nutrient is available through supplements.

 If you look at the recommended diet for pregnant women, you will find strong recommendations to avoid eating fish and nuts.